ndzuma/WealthWorks/WealthWorks/docs/Persona Finance Starter Guide.md

-## Good to Know - The basics
+## Persona Finance Starter Guide

-1. **Budgeting**:
+### Budgeting
-   - Budgeting is the process of creating a plan for your money.
+Budgeting is the process of creating a plan for your money.
 It involves estimating income and expenses over a specific period, typically monthly or annually.

-   - Budgeting helps individuals and businesses manage their finances effectively by:
+Budgeting helps individuals and businesses manage their finances effectively by:
  - Tracking income and expenses.
  - Setting financial goals and priorities.
  - Allocating resources efficiently.
  - Identifying areas for saving or cutting expenses.
  - Planning for future expenses and emergencies.
  - Avoiding debt and overspending.

 ## Simple Financial Terms Explained